 Apply for your Québec health care card right away when you arrive here.
-There is a 3-month waiting period after you apply.
+There is a 3-month waiting period after you register.
 The sooner you apply, the sooner you are covered.
-If you are a member of the Canadian armed forces, however, there is no waiting period for you and your family.
+This period also applies if you hold Canadian citizenship but does not apply to children under age 18 or if you are a member of the Canadian armed forces and your family.

 Until you receive your Québec health insurance card, if you have moved from another province, your home province should cover most of your medical expenses.
 You may, in some cases, have to pay upfront when you receive services here and ask your home province to reimburse you afterwards.
-If you are coming from another country, it is strongly recommended that you get private health insurance to cover you during this waiting period.
+If you are coming from another country, you are advised to take out private insurance within 5 days of your arrival in Québec to ensure your coverage during the waiting period.

 Shortly after you submit your application for Québec health care, you will receive a letter in the mail from RAMQ confirming that they have received your request.
 This letter can be used as proof of address and residence for certain services until you receive your card.